Nancy Pelosi kicks off high-profile Asia trip with Singapore visit - KVIA

 By Jessie Yeung, CNN

-US House Speaker Nancy Pelosi and several other Congress members are visiting Singapore on Monday, their first official stop in a high-profile Asia tour that has attracted international attention over speculation she may visit Taiwan.
+US House Speaker Nancy Pelosi and several other Congress members visited Singapore on Monday, their first official stop in a high-profile Asia tour that has attracted international attention over speculation she may visit Taiwan.

-The delegation’s two-day visit to Singapore will include meetings with Singaporean President Halimah Yacob and Prime Minister Lee Hsien Loong, along with a number of cabinet ministers, according to Singapore’s Foreign Ministry.
+The delegation started their two-day visit to the city-state by meeting Singaporean President Halimah Yacob, Prime Minister Lee Hsien Loong and Foreign Minister Vivian Balakrishnan, Singapore’s Foreign Ministry said in a statement.

+During the meeting, they discussed US-Singapore cooperation on a number of issues, including the climate crisis and economic development, according to the statement.
+It added that Lee “highlighted the importance of stable US-China relations for regional peace and security.”

-Pelosi is also expected to attend a cocktail reception held by the American Chamber of Commerce in the city-state on Monday afternoon.
+Pelosi is scheduled to attend a cocktail reception held by the American Chamber of Commerce in the city-state later Monday.

 Before arriving in the Indo-Pacific, Pelosi’s delegation stopped by Hawaii, according to a statement from her office on Sunday.